 Dimensions: 24 x 7.25 inches | Material: Metal, etched glass | Wattage: 100W | Hardware: Included

 Only works with LED bulbs

-Lighting fixtures are notoriously expensive, but you can brighten up your bathroom on a budget with this vanity light from JoosenHouse.
-The simple design comes in several sizes, ranging from 15.7 inches to 31.5 inches in length, and it has an integrated LED bulb that will light up your space in a crisp white light while keeping electricity costs to a minimum.
+Brighten up your bathroom on a budget with this vanity light from JoosenHouse, which has a simple design that comes in several sizes (ranging from 15.7 inches to 31.5 inches in length).
+With an integrated LED bulb, it will light up your space in a crisp white light while keeping electricity costs to a minimum.

 The light has a sleek modern design, featuring a silver backplate that supports two white tubes on either side.
 The smallest option produces 560 lumens of light, and the brightness goes up with each size, allowing you to find the right level of illumination for your space.
 Plus, you can opt to mount the fixtures horizontally over your mirror or vertically on either side, similar to sconces.

 Price at time of publish: $30

 Dimensions: Vary | Material: Metal, etched glass | Wattage: 100W | Hardware: Included

 Available in seven sizes

 Only works with LED bulbs